-Americans United for Life (AUL) seeks a full-time Strategic Partnerships Associate who will assist with key aspects of AUL’s Engagement Team, embracing and fostering the pro-life mission of Americans United for Life.
-Working independently and exercising good judgment and discretion, the Strategic Partnerships Associate will be responsible for prospective donor research, outreach, and relationship-building, with the goal of generating new sources of donor support to grow the mission and reach of the organization.
-The position reports to the Donor Relations Director and will involve travel.
-Requirements include successful and demonstrable experience in the donor relations and NGO space, as well as excellent speaking, writing, and interpersonal skills, and an ability to work with a fast-paced team.
+Americans United for Life (AUL) seeks a full-time Communications Associate who will assist with key aspects of AUL’s Engagement Team, embracing and fostering the pro-life mission of Americans United for Life.
+Working independently and exercising good judgment and discretion, the Communications Associate will be responsible for research, drafting, writing, and editing of key public-facing speeches, talking points, news and blog posts, and other written materials, as well as media and press related inquiries.
+The position reports to the Chief Engagement Officer and may involve periodic travel.
+Requirements include excellent writing and editing skills, an ability to work with a fast-paced team, and agility and responsiveness to rapidly evolving media and press requests.
 Must have strong computer skills including Microsoft Office Suite, and excellent organizational, analytical, interpersonal, and communication skills.
-Anticipated start date of October 1st, 2022.
 To apply, send cover letter and resume to email@example.com.

 Summer Fellowship for Law Students

 “The Americans United for Life Summer Fellowship for Law Students represents a great opportunity to learn and serve with a top-notch public-interest law firm.
 AUL’s reputation is unmatched for high quality legal work aimed at making every child welcome in life and protected in law.” —Mary Ann Glendon, Learned Hand Professor of Law, Harvard University

 Every summer, law students from across the country apply for a limited number of openings in the Americans United for Life Summer Fellowship for Law Students.
 Law students with an interest in pro-life law come to the Washington D.C. metro area for a summer internship that is unparalleled.